nahwinrajan/medium_clone/README.md

   - all other commmon bootstrap components

-and while drafting the Relationship model, I realize that the category/ies is such a annoyance from user point of view (imagine that you have to think the thread you are writing belong to which category and sub-category AND the embarassment when the response say you post it on the wrong category)
+and while drafting the Relationship model, I realize that the category/ies is such a annoyance from user point of view (imagine that you have to think the thread you are writing belong to which category and sub-category AND the embarrassment when the response say you post it on the wrong category)

-therefor I thought it will be better to just use tags, something like a stack overflow BUT I don't want it to look like tradional forum structure afterall it will be called a story so should be something more inviting.
+therefor I thought it will be better to just use tags, something like a stack overflow BUT I don't want it to look like traditional forum structure after-all it will be called a story so should be something more inviting.

 and when I look around for inspiration it turn out what I want "Medium" (minus the awesome editor [for the moment]).